Arnold Lockshin: Political asylum

-The USSR leadership provided them with the requested asylum, gave Lockshin an apartment in a prestigious neighborhood of Moscow and assisted him in securing employment.
-Subsequently he and his wife Lauren gave numerous interviews and press-conferences in Moscow accusing American secret services of persecuting dissidents in the United States.
+The USSR leadership provided them with the requested asylum, gave Lockshin an apartment in Moscow and assisted him in securing employment.
+Subsequently, he and his wife Lauren gave numerous interviews and press-conferences in Moscow accusing American secret services of persecuting dissidents in the United States.
 In 1989 they published a book, in Russian, as well as English, titled Silent Terror: One family's history of political persecution in the United States.

 Later life

-In 1992 Lockshin, his wife, and their three children received Russian citizenship by order of Russian President Boris Yeltsin.
+In 1992 Lockshin received Russian citizenship by order of Russian President Boris Yeltsin.
 Lockshin continued to work in the Blokhin Oncological Scientific Center in Moscow as a research biologist until the late 1990s.

-Subsequently Arnold and Lauren disappeared from public view.
+Subsequently, Arnold and Lauren disappeared from public view.
 Their current whereabouts are unknown.
 However, at least two of their children appear currently to live in Russia, including his daughter, Jennifer, who works at the State University – Higher School of Economics.
-Their son, Michael, is a Russian film director known for his film The Silver Skates.
+Their son, Michael, is a Russian film director known for his film The Master and Margarita.
 In an interview in 2017, Arnold Lockshin said that he had separated from his wife at some point after moving.

 On July 21, 2013, Arnold Lockshin appeared on a TV talk-show hosted by Igor Vittel on the Russian RBC channel and spoke in support of political asylum for Edward Snowden.